-Long-term and stable fiscal investment and loans are secured to finance this operation account and deposits are not accepted.
+Long-term and stable funds such as fiscal loan funds and funding provided by government are secured to finance this operation account and deposits are not accepted.
 As a result, liquidity risk is considered to be limited.
 However, borrowings are exposed to liquidity risk that payment cannot be made on the payment date due to unexpected events.